 FODMAPs (fermentable oligo-, di-, mono-saccharides and polyols) are short-chain carbohydrates that escape digestion and are then fermented by gut bacteria in the colon.
-Gas is a byproduct of this process.
+Gas is a common byproduct of this process (

-For healthy people, FODMAPs simply provide fuel for the beneficial digestive bacteria and should not cause any problems.
+For most people, FODMAPs provide fuel for the beneficial bacteria in the gut and should not cause any problems.

-However, for individuals with irritable bowel syndrome, another type of gas is formed during the fermentation process.
-This may cause major discomfort, with symptoms like bloating, flatulence, cramping and diarrhea (6).
+However, for many individuals with irritable bowel syndrome (IBS), excess gas is formed during the fermentation process.
+This may cause major discomfort, with symptoms like bloating, flatulence, cramping, and diarrhea (

-Because of their high fiber content, they can cause bloating in sensitive individuals.
+Because of their high fiber content, they can cause bloating in some people.
 This is especially true for people who are not used to eating a lot of fiber.

 Carbonated drinks are another very common cause of bloating.